On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

-In short, from \eqref{eq:local_L_dynamic} and \eqref{eq:local_layerwise_L_dynamic}, the per-sample clipping precisely changes the NTK matrix from $\H$, in standard non-DP deep learning, to $\H\C$ in DP training with flat clipping, and to $\sum_r\H_r\C_r$ in DP training with layerwise clipping.
-Subsequently, we will show two factors that worsen the convergence of DP training than the non-DP one: \begin{itemize} \item the local clipping may break NTK positivity and incur undesirable convergence behavior; \item the per-sample clipping reduces the eigenvalues of NTK and slows the convergence. \end{itemize}
+In short, from \eqref{eq:local_L_dynamic} and \eqref{eq:local_layerwise_L_dynamic}, the per-sample clipping precisely changes the NTK matrix from $\H\equiv\sum_r\H_r$, in the standard non-DP training, to $\H\C$ in DP training with flat clipping, and to $\sum_r\H_r\C_r$ in DP training with layerwise clipping.
+Subsequently, we will show that this may break the NTK's positivity and harm the convergence of DP training.